AmerAntiquarian/Printers-File/README.md

      Column A: Printer ID as assigned during data entry

-     Column B: Last_Name note that the authorized version trumped the version of the name on the card (see 2.
+     Column B: Last_Name  the authorized version trumped the version of the name on the card (see 2.
 Name Variations.xlsx)

-     Column C: First_Name note that the authorized version trumped the version of the name on the card (see 2.
+     Column C: First_Name the authorized version trumped the version of the name on the card (see 2.
 Name Variations.xlsx)

      Column D: Birth_Date